The GNL Podcast, Beyond the Numbers

 • Instagram: @diabeteswithmilly

-• Glucose Gals: a WhatsApp community for women with T1D — send Milly a direct message on Instagram to join
+• Glucose Gals: a WhatsApp community for women with T1D, send Milly a direct message on Instagram to join

 This content is for educational exploration only.
-It describes average responses and general principles.
+It describes one person’s lived experience and general principles.
 It is not medical advice and cannot replace individual clinical guidance from your diabetes care team.